Select Page

 Ann Whitfield

-Director and Chair of Practice Guidance Committee
+Director and Chair of Developing the Profession Committee

 Ann has humanitarian experience in developing and implementing IPC courses in Tanzania with the Global Health Alliance Western Australia and in West Timor for the Flinders Overseas Health Group.
 She has also been deployed with the World Health Organisation in West Africa as part of the Ebola response and for the Commonwealth with the COVID-19 Aged Care Response.